In This Article

 Plant your rhaphidophora in a light, moist, well-draining soil.
 You can make your own by blending standard potting mix with a handful or two of peat moss and perlite or orchid bark to help with drainage while holding in moisture.

 Rhaphidophora are climbers, so be sure to give them something to climb.
 You can train their vines up a wall or over a bookshelf, for example, or give them a small trellis or moss pole to use as support.
 They can also be grown in hanging baskets, but they may be more likely to become leggy.

-Keep an eye out for roots poking out through the holes in the bottom of the pot—that’s a sign it’s time to repot into a container one size larger.
+Keep an eye out for roots poking through the holes in the bottom of the pot.
+That’s a sign it’s time to repot into a container one size larger.

 You can propagate rhaphidophora stem cuttings in water with just a few basic supplies.
 The best time to propagate this plant is in the spring when the plant is actively growing.

-- Keep an eye on the cutting, and change out the water if it becomes cloudy In a few weeks, you should see tiny roots begin to grow from the submerged node.
+Step 5: Keep an eye on the cutting, and change out the water if it becomes cloudy.
+In a few weeks, you should see tiny roots begin to grow from the submerged node.

 Step 6: When the roots are a few inches long, plant the cutting in a pot of moistened potting mix with a little peat and perlite or orchid bark added.